-In Figures 2-3, smoothing splines were fit to aid visual interpretation of noisy data.
+In Figure 2, smoothing splines were fit to aid visual interpretation of noisy data.
 We fit splines using the command smooth.spline(x = AGE, y = FRACTIONS, spar = 0.8) in R version 3.5.0.
 Variables AGE and FRACTIONS were vectors whose entries represented single years of age, and the fraction of cases observed in the corresponding age group.
 The smoothing parameter 0.8 was chosen to provide a visually smooth fit.
-Alternative smoothing parameter choices (0.6 & 1.0) are shown in Figs. S3, S6-S7.
+Alternative smoothing parameter choices (0.6 & 1.0) are shown in Figs. S1-S2.
 Although the choice of smoothing parameter changed the shape of each fitted spline, qualitative differences between splines fitted to H1N1 or H3N2 were robust.

 Model formulation

 For each unique country and season in which cases were observed, define p as a vector whose entries represent the expected probability that a randomly drawn H1N1 or a randomly drawn H3N2 case was observed in an individual of age a.
 Each model defined, p as a linear combination of age-specific risk, birth year-specific risk (i.e. imprinting effects), and other medical history variables, and p took slightly different shapes for expected H1N1 and H3N2 case age distributions.
 All tested models were nested within the equation:

-p=D*A*T*U*1H1N1VH1N1*IH1N1*1H3N2(VH3N2*IH3N2) 3
+p=A*1H1N1IH1N1*1H3N2(IH3N2) 1

 To include risk factors that only modulated risk from one subtype, we included indicator functions 1H1N1 and 1H3N2, which took value 1 if p described the expected age distribution of H1N1 or H3N2 cases, respectively, and 0 otherwise.

-Denominator data (D)

-When fitting to INSIGHT data, D was a vector whose entries were proportional to the age distribution of all tested cases within a given country and year.
-As noted above, corresponding denominator data were not available in the ADHS dataset, and so factor D was not included in models fit to ADHS data.

 Age-specific risk (A)

 Age-specific risk was defined as a step function, in which relative risk was fixed to value 1 in an arbitrarily chosen age bin, and then z-1 free parameters, denoted r2 to rz, were fit to describe relative risk in all other age bins.
 Below, 1i are indicator functions specifying whether each vector entry is a member of age bin i.
 To obtain the predicted fraction of cases observed in each single year of age, we normalized the risk distribution so that predicted risk across all age groups summed to 1.

-A=norm(11+12r2+…1zrz) Antiviral treatment (T) and underlying conditions (U)

-Within each country and season, fT defined a vector whose entries describe the fraction of tested cases of a given age that had received antiviral treatment.
-Free parameter rT defines the relative risk of any confirmed influenza infection, given antiviral treatment.
-Then, risk factor T was defined as:

-T=fTrT+(1-fT) 5

-And risk factor U was described similarly:

-U=fUrU+(1-fU) 6
+A=norm(11+12r2+…1zrz) 2

-Imprinting (I) and vaccination (V)
+Imprinting (I)